24 Different Types of Bees in Michigan

 The bee has distinct black markings around the face and thorax.
 Its wings are a deep black or dark brown color.
 The bee is usually around 12 mm in size, making it one of the larger bee species in the area.

-The Golden Sweat Bee can be found in most parts of Michigan and other areas of the Midwest and Northeast United States.
+The Golden Sweat Bee can be found in most parts of Michigan and other Midwest and Northeast United States areas.

 The bee prefers open, grassy areas such as meadows, fields, and parks.
 They tend to forage for pollen and nectar on flowers of many types, including dandelions, daisies, clovers, vetch, and more.